Skip to main content

 Target Audience

 This workshop is designed for foresters writing management plans for forests with sugar maple stands used in syrup production.
+Although the workshop is designed for foresters, any natural resource professionals and/or private landowners are welcome to attend.

 WORKSHOP INSTRUCTORS